jvanasco/imagehelper/README.md

 2. Create `Factory` objects to hold the `Configuration` objects.
 3. Obtain a `Worker` object from the `Factory` to do the actual work (resizing or uploading)

 You should typically create "Configuration" and "Factory" objects during application startup, and create/destroy a work for each request or event.

 Here's a more in depth description

 1. Create a dict of "photo resizes" describing your schema.

 * keys prepended with `save_` are passed on to PIL during the call to `save` (the prefix is removed)
 * you can decide what type of resizing you want.  sometimes you want to crop, other times you want to fit within a box, other times you want to ensure a height or width. this makes your designers happy.

 2. create an array of `image_resizes_selected` -- the keys in the above schema you want to resize.

 3. you can pass these arguments into the routines themselves, or generate a `imagehelper.resizer.ResizerConfig` object or a `imagehelper.resizer.ResizerFactory` that you stash into your application.

-4. If you're saving to AmazonS3, create an `imagehelper.saver.s3.SaverConfig` config object to store your info.  note that you can specify a public and private bucket.
+4. If you're saving to AmazonS3, create an `imagehelper.saver.s3.SaverConfig`
+   config object to store your info. note that you can specify a public and private bucket.

    * resized thumbnails are saved to the public bucket
    * the original item is optionally saved to the archive, which is not viewable to the public. this is so you can do different sizing schemes in the future.

 5. You can define your own Amazon S3 logger, a class that provides two methods:

     <code><pre>
     class SaverLogger(object):
         def log_save(self, bucket_name=None, key=None, file_size=None, file_md5=None):
             pass
         def log_delete(self, bucket_name=None, key=None):
             pass
     </pre></code>

 This will allow you to log what is uploaded into Amazon AWS on your side.
-This is hugely helpful, because Amazon uploads are not transaction safe to your application logic.  there are some built-in precautions for this... but it's best to play things safely.
+This is hugely helpful, because Amazon uploads are not transaction safe to your application logic.
+There are some built-in precautions for this... but it's best to play things safely.

 Items are currented saved to Amazon S3 as such: